Steve Bruce: Aston Villa boss says injuries are behind their dip in form

 - Villa conceded just four league goals in a 10-game run from the start of September to 1 November.

-- They have now let in 11 goals in nine games since losing John Terry with his broken metatarsal in the 2-1 home defeat by Sheffield Wednesday on 4 November.
+- They have let in 11 goals in nine games since losing Terry with his broken metatarsal in the 2-1 home defeat by Sheffield Wednesday on 4 November.

-- Bruce still does not have a precise date for captain Terry's likely return.

-- "We'd all love to see him out there," said Bruce.
-"But we've just got to be patient.
-He's not ready yet and we've just got to give it time.
-With Samba out too, we've been dealt a bad hand."

 We're not aggressive enough - Bruce